kparks29/TeachingMeesh/lesson5/README.md

 To get started do the following steps:

-1) git clone git@github.com:kparks29/TeachingMeesh.git
-2) open lesson5's index.html in the browser
+1) open lesson5's index.html in the browser
-3) follow the instructions given
+2) follow the instructions given
-4) refresh the page to check your status
+3) refresh the page to check your status